4d/docs/website/translated_docs/pt/Concepts/parameters.md

 > Declaring generic parameters can only be done with the [sequential syntax](#sequential-parameters).

 This command means that starting with the fourth parameter (included), the method can receive a variable number of parameters of text type. $1, $2 e $3 podem ser de qualquer tipo de dados.
-Entretanto, se usar $2 por indireção, o tipo de dados usados será do tipo genérico.
-Thus, it will be of the data type text, even if for you it was, for instance, of the data type Real.
+Entretanto, se usar $2 por indireção, o tipo de dados usados será do tipo genérico. $1, $2 e $3 podem ser de qualquer tipo de dados.

 > The number in the declaration has to be a constant and not a variable.